mgedmin/mgp2pdf/SUPPORT.rst

 - %prefix (doesn't actually do anything due to a bug)
 - %deffont (only one directive accepted, if multiple are present they'll be mishandled)
 - %area (xoffset/yoffset not allowed)
+- %tab (parsing is done, but it has no effet)

 Ignored: